 English: Minimum of four courses.
-To be well prepared, students should pursue a well-rounded, college preparatory English program that emphasizes literature, grammar, and composition.
-Examples: Grammar, Literature, Composition, Speech.
+To be well-prepared, students should pursue a well-rounded, college preparatory English program that emphasizes literature, grammar, and composition.
+Examples: literature, grammar, composition, speech, and debate.
 Please note that competitive speech or debate may count for one English course.

-Mathematics: Minimum of three courses, which may include algebra I, algebra II, and geometry.
-However, students may also take advantage of trigonometry, pre-calculus, and calculus classes if available.
+Mathematics: Minimum of three courses, which must include algebra I, algebra II, and geometry.
+However, students should take advantage of trigonometry, pre-calculus, and calculus classes if available.
 To be well-prepared, students should consider taking courses that cover trigonometry.

-Science: Minimum of three courses.
+Science: Minimum of two courses.
 Examples: biology, chemistry, and physics.
+Preferrably, students will complete three courses that include labs.

-History: Minimum of two courses such as one course in U. S. history and one course in world history.
+History: Minimum of two courses, which must include at least one comprehensive course in U. S. history and one comprehensive course in world history.